QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     single: Python; Data Types

-We've already met several built-in Python data types, such as strings, integers, floats and lists
+We've already met several built-in Python data types, such as strings, integers, floats and lists.

-Let's learn a bit more about them
+Let's learn a bit more about them.